You’re Not Alone: Building a Strong Support System

 Dr. David Scheiderer

 Now, along the same lines, education is vital.
-Friends and family will need to be educated, as most of us are unfamiliar with mood disorders like Bipolar I and how they work and how they affect the individual suffering from it.
+Friends and family will need to be educated, as most of us are unfamiliar with mood disorders like bipolar I and how they work and how they affect the individual suffering from it.

 Now, this unfamiliarity can make it difficult to understand what someone with bipolar I is going through.
 The good news is we now have a deeper understanding about bipolar I disorder and the importance of working with your healthcare provider to develop a treatment plan.